 Action 1.2.
-Of Define City-managed green infrastructure and natural asset classes, clearly assign management responsibilities, and embed these asset classes into City asset management plans.
+Or Define City-managed green infrastructure (i.e. natural/enhanced asset classes), clearly assign management responsibilities, inventory assets, and embed these asset classes into City asset management plans.

 Action 1.3.
 Ensure that green infrastructure assets, their benefits, and best practices for their application are integrated into the City's green infrastructure and climate adaptation plans and guidelines.